Cranberry Almond Oatmeal Cookies have amazing oatmeal flavor with some tart cranberries and crunchy almonds.

 - Turtle Chocolate Chip Cookies from Palatable Pastime

 I received free products in exchange for my review.
-All thoughts and opnions expressed are my own and not influenced by the company or it’s affilliates.
+All thoughts and onions expressed are my own and not influenced by the company or it’s affiliates.